h5py/h5py/docs/high/file.rst

     :param track_order:  Track dataset/group/attribute creation order under root group if ``True``.
 Default is
                     ``h5.get_config().track_order``.
+    :param fs_strategy: The file space handling strategy to be used.
+            Only allowed when creating a new file.
+One of "fsm", "page", "aggregate", "none", or None (to use the HDF5 default).
+    :param fs_persist: A boolean to indicate whether free space should be persistent or not.
+Only allowed when creating a new file.
+The default is False.
+    :param fs_threshold: The smallest free-space section size that the free space manager will track.
+Only allowed when creating a new file.
+            The default is 1.
     :param kwds:    Driver-specific keywords; see :ref:`file_driver`.

     .. method:: __bool__()